Skip to content

 # return if error

-if error:
+if erreur:

-# connection represents a bidirectional communication stream
+# connection represents a bidirectional communication flow

 # between the client (this program) and the contacted web server

-# the communication protocol is HTTP
+# the dialog protocol is HTTP

-# Syntax: GET URL HTTP/1.0
+# syntax get URL HTTP/1.0

-connection.send("GET / HTTP/1.0\n\n")
+connexion.send("GET / HTTP/1.0\n\n")

-# The server will now respond on the connection channel.
+# the server will now respond on the connection channel.
 It will send all

-# until the connection is closed
+# until the channel closes

 html.close()